 It’s not uncommon to hear a day trader or an investor proclaim that the stock market is rigged.
 They usually utter this notion after they’ve lost money, often despite following some well-worn advice about precisely how to play the stock market and win.
 From a rational perspective, suggesting that the stock market is rigged is no different from saying that the Golden State Warriors are winning because the NBA is rigged.
-No self-respecting NBA fan would say that because there is simply no stock market is riggedevidence to support the claim.
+No self-respecting NBA fan would say that because there is simply no evidence to support the claim.
 By the same token no evidence to prove that the stock market is rigged has ever been put forward.
 Instead what we have is a stock market that has since its founding, stayed ahead of any serious allegations of impropriety, all the while sticking to the principles of fairness and openness.

 Stock Market Is Rigged? – Why Market Efficiency Theory Proves Not So